The following pins have some restrictions that need to be taken into account when using them:

 An additional two ADC pins are available but pre-connected to provide specific functionality:

-- AREF (A7 / P0.31), which can be used as an optional external analog reference.
+- AREF (A7 / P0.31), which can be used as an optional external analog reference for the internal comparator (COMP) peripheral.
+AREF is not available for use with the ADC.
 This pin can be accessed in code via PIN_AREF or A7.
 If using an external AREF, this must be less than or equal to VDD, which is usually 3.3V!

 - VDIV (A6 / P0.29): This pin is hard wired to a voltage-divider on the LIPO battery input, allowing you to safely measure the LIPO battery level on your device.
 If possible, you should avoid using this pin as an input because you will lose the ability to read the battery voltage.
 You can use it as an output just make sure to switch the pin to analog input when you want to do the battery read, then back to output when toggling pins